Tutong people: Language

 The Tutong people are the traditional speakers of the Tutong language (Basa' Tutong), an Austronesian language.
 It is considered endangered.
-Notable initiatives to revitalise the language include the publication of a bilingual dictionary between Tutong and Malay by Dewan Bahasa dan Pustaka Brunei, the Bruneian language authority, and the introduction of Tutong as a language subject in the national university Universiti Brunei Darussalam.
+Notable initiatives to revitalise the language include the publication of a bilingual dictionary between Tutong and Malay by the Language and Literature Bureau, the Bruneian language authority, and the introduction of Tutong as a language subject in Universiti Brunei Darussalam.